NickMagidson/blog-starter-kit/_posts/parallelizing-requests.md

 This approach can significantly reduce the total time spent waiting for all requests to complete compared to handling them sequentially.

-**Important**: This approach works best when your requests are independent of each other—meaning one request doesn't need the result of another to proceed.
+**Important**: This approach works best when your requests are independent of each other, meaning one request doesn't need the result of another to proceed.
 If your requests have dependencies (like needing a user ID from the first request to fetch that user's posts), you'll need to handle them sequentially or in stages.